rich-junwang/rich-junwang.github.io/content/posts/tech/programming_language/remote-development-with-vscode.md

 }
 ```

 After saving the `sftp.json` in the `.vscode` folder, we can trigger a start sync.
+Sometimes we have to create the the destination directory to make the sync successful.
 - CTRL + P to start command palette
 - using `>` to start a command, typing sftp.
 Select for example sync from local to remote.